brakmic/Angular_InCode_Tutorial/README.md

 There are many excellent books & tutorials, of course.

-But sometimes I just want to take an unknown piece of code, read some initial info perhaps,...and simply run it to receive a meaningful result.
+But sometimes we just want to take an unknown piece of code, read some initial info perhaps,...and simply run it to receive a meaningful result.

 So, here's it: Take any piece of code, open it in your preferred browser, and read the comments.